+The who and the what.
+The only why is why weren’t you there?
 The 2015 RISC OS London Show took place on 24th October, 2015 – and while the number of visitors was (I believe) just shy of 110, there were plenty of RISC OS users unable to attend.
 So what did they miss?

 Snippets – 31st December, 2022